angelodlfrtr/radiotray/README.md

 ![Logo](./lib/icons/radio.red.128.png)

-Radio in your tray bar for MacOS
+Radio in your tray bar for MacOS and Linux

 ## Installation